Introduction to the Torah

 All around the tents of Korah, Dathan and Abiram, “The ground under them split asunder; and the earth opened its mouth and swallowed them up, with their households and all the men that belonged to Korah and all their goods.
 So they and all that belonged to them went down alive into Sheol; and the earth closed over them, and they perished from the midst of the assembly” Num 16:31–33.

-The sword is St. Michael’s weapon in the spiritual war between the yetzer tov the forces of God, and the yetzer ra, the forces of Satan who brought our exile from Eden. “[God] drove out the man; and at the east of the garden of Eden he placed the cherubim, and a flaming sword which turned every way, to guard the way to the tree of life” Gen 3:24.
+The sword is St. Michael’s weapon in the spiritual war between the forces of God and Satan, the yetzer tov (good inclination) and the yetzer ra (evil inclination). “[God] drove out the man; and at the east of the garden of Eden he placed the cherubim, and a flaming sword which turned every way, to guard the way to the tree of life” Gen 3:24.

 Our Father gave the Torah to Moses on Mt.
 Sinai, also called khorev (often transliterated Horeb) from the same Hebrew root khrv as kherev, sword.
 “For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and spirit, of joints and marrow, and discerning the thoughts and intentions of the heart” Heb 4:12.
 The Torah would be a sword dividing good and evil.